espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 An RMT encoder is part of the RMT TX transaction, whose responsibility is to generate and write the correct RMT symbols into hardware memory or DMA buffer at a specific time.
 There are some special restrictions for an encoding function:

 - During a single transaction, the encoding function may be called multiple times.
 This is necessary because the target RMT memory block cannot hold all the artifacts at once.
-To overcome this limitation, we utilize a **ping-pong** approach, where the encoding session is divided into multiple parts.
-This means that the encoder needs to **keep track of its state** in order to continue encoding from where it left off in the previous part.
+To overcome this limitation, the driver utilizes a **ping-pong** approach, where the encoding session is divided into multiple parts.
+This means that the encoder needs to **keep track of its state** to continue encoding from where it left off in the previous part.
 - The encoding function is running in the ISR context.
 To speed up the encoding session, it is highly recommended to put the encoding function into IRAM.
 This can also avoid the cache miss during encoding.

-To help get started with the RMT driver faster, some commonly-used encoders are provided out-of-the-box.
+To help get started with the RMT driver faster, some commonly used encoders are provided out-of-the-box.
 They can either work alone or be chained together into a new encoder.
 See also `Composite Pattern <https://en.wikipedia.org/wiki/Composite_pattern>`__ for the principle behind it.
 The driver has defined the encoder interface in :cpp:type:`rmt_encoder_t`, it contains the following functions:

 - :cpp:member:`rmt_encoder_t::encode` is the fundamental function of an encoder.
 This is where the encoding session happens.

     - The function might be called multiple times within a single transaction.
 The encode function should return the state of the current encoding session.
     - The supported states are listed in the :cpp:type:`rmt_encode_state_t`.
 If the result contains :cpp:enumerator:`RMT_ENCODING_COMPLETE`, it means the current encoder has finished work.
-    - If the result contains :cpp:enumerator:`RMT_ENCODING_MEM_FULL`, we need to yield from the current session, as there is no space to save more encoding artifacts.
+    - If the result contains :cpp:enumerator:`RMT_ENCODING_MEM_FULL`, the program needs to yield from the current session, as there is no space to save more encoding artifacts.

 - :cpp:member:`rmt_encoder_t::reset` should reset the encoder state back to the initial state (the RMT encoder is stateful).

     - If the RMT transmitter is manually stopped without resetting its corresponding encoder, subsequent encoding session can be erroneous.
     - This function is also called implicitly in :cpp:func:`rmt_disable`.

 - :cpp:member:`rmt_encoder_t::del` should free the resources allocated by the encoder.